No products in the cart.

 The Limits column is based on the state where the test was conducted.
 Each state’s guidelines on limits will vary, as will some federal guidelines for pesticides in products.

-The Status column, like the Heavy Metal Analysis, will show a Pass if the pesticides discovered are under the legal, safe limits.
+The Status column, like the Heavy Metal Analysis, will show a Pass if the pesticides discovered are under the federal legal, safe limits.

 The Terpene Profile showcases the terpenes present in a sample, followed by the relative amount of each by weight present.
 Terpenes give CBD products aromas and flavors.
 This can let consumers know what a product might taste or smell like.